ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ## Carbon Offset

 TEN7 cares about our environment.
-To that end, we purchase 5 [Renewable Energy Certificates](https://store.b-e-f.org/business/) and 2 [Water Restoration Certificates](https://store.b-e-f.org/household/) each quarter.
+To that end, we purchase 5 Renewable Energy Certificates and 2 Water Restoration Certificates per person each quarter from [BEF] (https://store.b-e-f.org/business/).
 This helps contribute to carbon neutrality for us as a company.

-* Listen to our podcast [episode #53](https://ten7.com/blog/post/episode-053-heather-schrock-bonneville-environmental-foundation) where Ivan interviews the BEF representative who manages our certificates to learn more.
+* Listen to our podcast [episode #53](https://ten7.com/podcast/episode/heather-schrock-bonneville-environmental-foundation) where Ivan interviews the BEF representative who manages our certificates to learn more.

 ## TEN7 Lunches